 netsh wlan export profile /?
 Usage: export profile [name=] [folder=] [[interface=]] [key=] Parameters: Tag Value name - Name of the profile to export. folder - Name of the folder in which the profile XML files will be saved. interface - Name of the interface which has this profile configured. key - To display the key in plain text, set key=clear.
 Remarks: Saves the selected profiles into XML files in the specified folder.
 For each exported profile, the output file will be named as "Interface Name-Profile Name.xml".
 Parameters folder, name and interface are all optional.
 If profile name is given then the specified profile will be saved.
 Otherwise profiles on any interface will be saved.
 If the folder parameter is provided it must specify an existing folder accessible from the local computer.
 It can either be an absolute path, or a relative path to the current working directory.
 In addition, "." refers to the current working directory, and ".." refers to the parent directory of the current working directory.
 The folder name cannot be a UNC (Universal Naming Convention) path.
 By default profiles will be saved in the current working directory.
 If interface name is given, only the specified profile on the given interface will be saved.
 Otherwise all profiles with the given name on the system will be saved.
 If a key in plain text is required and the caller is local administrator, output XML file will include the key in plain text.
 Otherwise, the output XML file will include encrypted key.
 Examples: export profile name="profile 1" folder=c:\profiles interface="Wireless Network Connection" export profile name="profile 2" folder=. export profile name="profile 3" folder=. key=clear

-As you can see above, you can export individual Wi-Fi profiles by specifying its name and the interface (if there are multiple Wi-Fi interfaces in the system).
+As you can see above, you can export individual Wi-Fi profiles by specifying their name and the interface (if there are multiple Wi-Fi interfaces in the system).
 Also, you can mention the output folder path.

-The Name, Interface and Folder parameters are optional, though.
-If those parameters aren’t specified, by default all Wi-Fi profiles are exported to the current folder location.
+The Name, Interface, and Folder parameters are optional, though.
+If those parameters aren’t specified, by default, all Wi-Fi profiles are exported to the current folder location.

 "netsh wlan show profiles".